internaloha/internaloha/scrapers-v2/README.md

 I have finished a preliminary version of the NSF REU scraper which provides a proof-of-concept for the system.

 Here is the default run of the scraper.
-The log level defaults to 'warn', so there's no output.
+The log level defaults to 'warn', so there's very little output.

 ```
 $ npm run scrape -- -s nsf